 - Healthy Wholesome Pancakes with sliced fruit

-- Wholegrain bread sandwiches with hummus, sliced avocado, tahini or nut butter
+- Wholegrain bread sandwiches with hummus, sliced avocado, or tahini

 - Whole wheat pitas with hummus or bean dip

-- Corn tortilla filled with mashed beans and salsa
+- Corn tortillas filled with mashed beans and salsa

 - Vegetable and bean soups